-The South African First Aid League (SAFAL) was founded in April 1935 with the purpose of providing first aid training to the community at large, specifically in their mother tongue.
-This mission was extended to include provision of first aid assistance at sport and other community activities.
+The South African First Aid League (SAFAL) was established in April 1935 with the purpose of providing first aid training to the community at large.
+This service was extended to include provision of first aid assistance at sport and other community activities.

 The organisation is based on a constitution, making provision from an executive committee, senior management, regional management, branch management and members.

-This national organisation has a countrywide infrastructure that is controlled from its head office in Centurion.
+This national organisation has a countrywide infrastructure that is managed from its head office in Centurion.
 Administrative control is exercised by the Chief Operating Officer (COO) who reports to an Executive Committee.

 We also abide by current guidelines laid down by the Resuscitation Council of Southern Africa.